jonian/libretro-tanuki3ds/README.md

 Many games work, but many will suffer from a range of bugs from graphical glitches to crashes.
 Also we don't have audio support yet.
 We are always looking to improve the emulator and would appreciate any bugs to reported as a github issue so they can be fixed.

+Note: We do not have any official web page other than the Github repo.

-## Credits
+## Acknowledgements

-- [3DBrew](https://www.3dbrew.org) is the main source of documentation on the 3DS's operating system
+- [3DBrew](https://www.3dbrew.org) is the main source of documentation on the 3DS
 - [GBATEK](https://www.problemkaputt.de/gbatek.htm) is used for low level hardware documentation
 - [libctru](https://github.com/devkitPro/libctru) and [citro3d](https://github.com/devkitPro/citro3d) are libraries for developing homebrew software on the 3DS and are useful as documentation on the operating system and GPU respectively
 - [Citra](https://github.com/PabloMK7/citra), [3dmoo](https://github.com/plutooo/3dmoo), and [Panda3DS](https://github.com/wheremyfoodat/Panda3DS) are HLE 3DS emulators which served as a reference at various points, as well as inspiration for this project